 What should I do if I receive an Early Alert?

-Immediately contact your instructor and/or retention advisor to discuss the problem, determine what improvement is needed and learn more about support resources at the college.
+Immediately contact your instructor and/or advisor to discuss the issue, determine what improvement is needed and learn more about support resources at the college.

 My instructor has not submitted an Early Alert, but I feel like I am struggling in class. what should I do?

-You should have a conversation with your instructor to discuss your class progress and/or contact a retention advisor for suggestions to get back on track.
+You should have a conversation with your instructor to discuss your class progress and/or contact an advisor for suggestions to get back on track.